coderbolu/workflow/README.md

 RESPONSIVE DESIGN
+This is an approach to web development that  ensure a website layout and content adapt to various screen size and devices including desktop, tablets and smartphone rather than creating multiple versions of the site for each device.
+It allows you use one design to work across all devices or screen sizes seamlessly or across all platforms seamlessly.
 Core principles of responsive design:
 1. Flexible,fluid layout (flex box ,or grid layout).
 2. Flexible images; images should scale within the grid and not overflow.